zachborboa/util/README.md

 Provides quick icon access to your Chrome extensions.

+### Keep Tabs Open

+Continually check and ensure select pages are open.

 ### Pin Tab

-Provides quick access to pin and unpin your tabs.
+Automatically pin tabs based on url patterns and quickly pin and unpin your tabs.

 ### Request Viewer